cs396-web-dev/spring2021/pages/_assignments/lab07.md

 <img class="large frame" src="/spring2021/assets/images/lab07/img3.png" />

-With your server running in another terminal window, type `ngrok 8081` to open a tunnel to your server.
+With your server running in another terminal window, type `ngrok http 8081` to open a tunnel to your server.
 You should now be able to add the forwarding url (minus the http://) to the list of servers on your client and use it as a separate chat room.

 If you want, feel free to send the link to any open tunnels to your app in the Zoom chat so others can connect to it with their clients.
 Ideally, we'll be able to create several open chatrooms that your classmates can use!